 Depending on your risk appetite and your financial goals, you can adjust the percentage to suit your own situation.

-Let’s say you are nearing retirement and your goal is stable income after retirement.
+Let’s say you are nearing retirement and your goal is a stable income after retirement.

 So, a conservative yet suitable asset allocation might look something like this: